department-of-veterans-affairs/Leo/src/site/markdown/faq.md

 **I think I found a bug; where do I report it?**

-Bugs, errors and any other problem associated with Leo can be reported to Tom at thomas.ginter@utah.edu
+Bugs, errors and any other problem associated with Leo can be reported to Vinci Services at vinciservices@va.gov